IoTSecurity101/BLE-UAE/Discovering.md

-### Reconnaiance on bluetooth and bluetooth low energy devices
+### Discovering bluetooth and bluetooth low energy devices

 Connect a external adapter CSR4.0 Dongle if you are using virtualbox or Host Machine internal bluetooth works but if you have adapter more better